joshnthny89/IT-portfolio/Linux-Labs/Lab-09-Incident-Response/README.md

 - Incident Response
 - Initial System Triage
 - Evidence Collection
-- Linux Administration
 - Process Enumeration
-- Network Investigation
+- Network Analysis
+- System Health Verification
-- Log Collection
+- Log Investigation
+- Linux/macOS Command Line

 ---

 ## Tools Used

 - macOS Terminal
+- Bash
-- date
+- `date`
-- whoami
+- `whoami`
-- ps
+- `ps`
-- netstat
+- `netstat`
-- df
+- `df`
-- who
+- `who`
-- tail
+- `tail`

+---

+# Investigation Scenario

+A user reported that their workstation was behaving unusually after installing new software.
+As the responding analyst, the objective was to perform an initial triage by gathering system information that could assist in identifying suspicious activity while documenting the system's current state.

 ---